 The purpose of this Spill Prevention, Control, and Countermeasure (SPCC) Plan is to describe measures implemented by the National Institutes of Health (NIH) to prevent oil discharges from occurring, and to prepare NIH to respond in a safe, effective, and timely manner to mitigate the impacts of a discharge.
+A site diagram showing the locations of tanks and other features is provided as Appendix A.

-This Plan has been prepared to meet the requirements of Title 40, Code of Federal Regulations, Part 112 (40 CFR part 112), and supersedes the earlier Plan developed to meet provisions in effect since 1974.
+This Plan has been prepared to meet the requirements of Title 40, Code of Federal Regulations, Part 112 (40 CFR 112), and supersedes earlier Plans developed to meet provisions in effect since 1974.

-In addition to fulfilling requirements of 40 CFR part 112, this SPCC Plan is used as a reference for oil storage information and testing records, as a tool to communicate practices on preventing and responding to discharges with employees, as a guide to facility inspections, and as a resource during emergency response.
+In addition to fulfilling requirements of 40 CFR 112, this SPCC Plan is used as a reference for oil storage information and testing records, as a tool to employee communicate practices on preventing and responding to discharges, as a guide to facility inspections, and as a resource during emergency response.

 NIH management has determined that the NIH Bethesda Campus does not pose a risk of substantial harm under 40 CFR part 112, as recorded in the "Substantial Harm Determination" included in Appendix B of this Plan.
-Therefore, a Facility Response Plan (FRP) is not required for inclusion into this Plan.

-This Plan provides guidance on key actions that NIH must perform to comply with the SPCC rule:
+Therefore, a Facility Response Plan (FRP) is not required.
+This Plan provides guidance on the following key actions that NIH oil-handling personnel must perform to comply with the SPCC rule:

-- Complete monthly and annual site inspections as outlined in the Inspection, Tests, and Records section of this Plan (Section 3.7) using the inspection checklists included in Appendix C. - Perform preventive maintenance of equipment, secondary containment systems, and discharge prevention systems described in this Plan as needed to keep them in proper operating conditions. - Conduct annual employee training as outlined in the Personnel, Training, and Spill Prevention Procedures section of this Plan (Section 3.8) and utilize the log in Appendix E to document the training. - If either of the following occurs, submit the SPCC Plan to the U.S. Environmental Protection Agency (EPA) Region 3 and the Maryland Department of Environment (MDE), along with other information as detailed in Section 5.4 of this Plan: - The facility discharges more than 1,000 gallons of oil into or upon the navigable waters of the U.S. or adjoining shorelines in a single spill event; or - The facility discharges oil in quantity greater than 42 gallons in each of two spill events within any 12month period. - Amend the SPCC Plan within six (6) months whenever there is a change in facility design, construction, operation, or maintenance that materially affects the facility's spill potential.
+- Complete monthly and annual site inspections as outlined in the Inspection, Tests, and Records section of this Plan (Section 3.7) using the inspection checklists included in Appendix C. - Perform preventive maintenance on equipment, secondary containment systems, and discharge prevention systems to keep them in proper operating condition. - Conduct annual employee training as outlined in the Personnel, Training, and Spill Prevention Procedures section of this Plan (Section 3.8). - If either of the following occurs, submit the SPCC Plan to the U.S. Environmental Protection Agency (EPA) Region 3 and the Maryland Department of Environment (MDE), along with other information as detailed in Section 5.4 of this Plan: - The facility discharges more than 1,000 gallons of oil into or upon the navigable waters of the U.S. or adjoining shorelines in a single spill event; or - The facility discharges oil in quantity greater than 42 gallons in each of two spill events within any 12- month period. - Amend the SPCC Plan within six (6) months whenever there is a change in facility design, construction, operation, or maintenance that materially affects the facility's spill potential.
 The revised Plan must be recertified by a PE. - Review the Plan on an annual basis.
 Update the Plan to reflect any "administrative changes" that are applicable, such as personnel changes or revisions to contact information, such as phone numbers.
-Administrative changes must be documented in the Plan review log of Section 1.4 of this Plan, but do not have to be certified by a PE. - Review the SPCC Plan at least once every five years and amend it to include more effective prevention and control technology, if such technology will significantly reduce the likelihood of a spill event and has been proven effective in the field at the time of the review.
-Plan amendments, other than administrative changes discussed above, must be recertified by a Professional Engineer (PE) on the certification page in Section 1.2 of this Plan.
+Administrative changes must be documented in the Plan review log of Section 1.4 of this Plan, but do not have to be certified by a Professional Engineer (PE).

+Review the SPCC Plan at least once every five years and amend it to include more effective prevention and control technology if such technology will significantly reduce the likelihood of a spill event and has been proven effective in the field at the time of the review.
+Plan amendments, other than administrative changes discussed above, must be recertified by a PE on the certification page in Section 1.2 of this Plan.

-PART 1: Plan Administration
+1. Part 1: Plan Administration